Sage & Songbirds

 Garden afficionados tour bird-and-butterfly-friendly gardens.

-A birds-of-prey talk is presented both days of the Festival--FREE--(above)
+A birds-of-prey talk is presented FREE (above) during the Festival,

 and a raptor rehabilitation and education facility is a bonus site